 “I am very proud to have served my country, and I am determined to serve those who are serving me, the future student Veterans of Rutgers University.” —Jose A. Ramirez

-University College Community: Rutgers' hub for undergraduate adult/nontraditional students.
+University College: Rutgers' hub for undergraduate adult/nontraditional students.

-The University College Community (UCC) was created to support adult and nontraditional students enrolled in undergraduate courses on the Rutgers, New Brunswick Campus.
-UCC is committed to helping students achieve their academic goals.
+The University College (UC) was created to support adult and nontraditional students enrolled in undergraduate courses on the Rutgers, New Brunswick Campus.
+UC is committed to helping students achieve their academic goals.

-As the primary advocate for nontraditional students, UCC:
+As the primary advocate for nontraditional students, UC:

 - responds to the needs of busy adults with jobs, families, and other personal responsibilities that may conflict with traditional college experiences.